sewerfilth/ESCCML-tech/README.md

 ## 🧠 What Is ESCCML?

-ESCCML (Epoch-Split Codec Convergence Manifest Ledger) is a post-blockchain protocol that replaces block-based consensus with manifest-sealed finality, lock-free ingestion, and codec-native determinism.
-It enables validator-class performance on commodity hardware while enforcing economic realism and audit-grade replayability.
+ESCCML (Epoch-Split Codec Convergence Manifest Ledger) is a post-blockchain protocol that replaces block-based consensus with manifest-sealed finality, GPU-native hydration, and codec-deterministic replay.
+It enables validator-class performance on commodity hardware while enforcing throughput realism, privilege decay, and audit-grade convergence.

 ---